Pilpeled: Art career

 Pilpeled started his career in 2005 in Tel Aviv, creating posters for parties and clubs, party flyers and album covers.
-During these years he made posters for several artists such as DJ Shadow, Kutmah and craze and album covers for Rami Fortis, Boom Pam, Soulico, Cohen@Mushon, Onili.
+During these years he made posters for several artists such as DJ Shadow, Kutmah and craze, and album covers for Rami Fortis, Boom Pam, Soulico, Cohen@Mushon, and Onili.

 Pilpeled worked on the interior design of the "Brown Hotel" boutique hotel in Tel Aviv and restaurants and clubs in Tel Aviv: Bodega bar, Zinger, Bobamaara, and Stereotype.
 In 2007 he worked for MTV-Israel as chief designer.
 In 2011 he took part in a group exhibition in the modern art festival "Art Beijing" in China.
 In 2013 he designs a limited edition bottle of Absolut vodka X PILPELED.
 In 2014 he made a collaboration with Puma, designing limited-edition jackets.

 In 2015 he took part in a group exhibition in Inoperable Vienna.
 In 2015 he collaborated with Coca-Cola making the Coca-Cola zero campaign that includes several hands made paintings on billboards.
 In 2016 he collaborates with lifestyle French bread Bensimon and created a shoe collection with Pilpeled designs.
 In 2018 he took part in a group exhibition in the Israel Museum.
 In 2018 he won the best graffiti from Time Out magazine.
 In 2018 he took part in a group exhibition at the Mairie du 4eme Paris.
 In 2019 he collaborates New Era Cap Company and created a New Era caps designed by Pilpeled.
 In 2019 he made artwork for the Urban Nation museum in Berlin.

 In 2020 he made a Solo exhibition at BlackFlagArt Galery in Istanbul Turkey; and Mural in Kadıköy, Istanbul.
 In 2020 he took a part in a group exhibition at Zemack Gallery.

 Pilpeled is known for his monochromatic style and his work can be found on murals around the world, galleries, and museums.